n0-ware/book-of-n0ware/knowledge-base/concepts/hashing.md

 # Hashing
-"Hashing" refers to the one-way crpytographic function by which a string of data is converted to a (seemingly) random string of characters of a fixed length based on the algorithm used.
-This is always accomplished through cryptographic algorithm, and the resulting hash length and complexity are determined by the choice of algorithm, such as **MD5** or the **SHA** family.
+"Hashing" refers to the one-way cryptographic function by which a string of data is converted to a (seemingly) random string of characters of a fixed length based on the algorithm used.
+This is always accomplished through a cryptographic algorithm, and the resulting hash length and complexity are determined by the choice of algorithms, such as **MD5** or the **SHA** family.

-Regardless of the length of input, a *hash* is always the same length when using a particular algorithm.
+Regardless of the length of the input, a *hash* is always the same length when using a particular algorithm.
 The Bible and your grocery list, when hashed via **MD5**, will return the same 128-bit, 32-byte character string.
 The strength of hashing is in its ease of use one-way, and near impossibility the other way.
 For example, if you change one letter in The Bible and hash it again, the result will be different than the first.

 A lot can be said about hashing, various algorithms, their strengths, known collisions (where two values output the same hash value), and so on.